drheaume80/drheaume80/README.md

 - 👋 Hi, I’m @drheaume80
 - 👀 I’m interested in web and mobile development using different technologies but mostly javascript
-- 🌱 I’m currently learning Flexbox, React and other developement frameworks
+- 🌱 I’m currently learning Flexbox, React and other development frameworks
 - 💞️ I’m looking to collaborate on projects for small enterprises or non-profit organizations
 - 📫 How to reach me:  numeriqc@gmail.com